Writing Tip #1: Talk to Real People

 When we arrived, the first thing we saw was a dripping, bloated dead body ready to go in to the chill room.
 The sight and smell were so bad that my young researcher fainted immediately.
 Then the translator had to excuse herself.
 Then the ex-KGB agent excused himself.
 Finally, I was left on my own with an exceedingly large female Russian mortician who spoke no English and enjoyed pinching me on my cheeks.
 She roughly pushed me to follow the hideous body into the chill room.
 There, the bodies were strung up, hog-tied, with numbers painted in blue on their bodies.
 In all, thirty-six murder victims were strung up naked.
 We were joined by another very raucous mortician who couldn’t speak English either.
 In trying explain how these people died, he would gesture and make noises like “bang-bang” to signify a gunshot or make a jabbing motion for a knife wound.
 But there were also drowning victims and for them, the mortician would make a gurgling sound.
 I will never forget that experience.

-I learned so much from these experiences.
+I learned so much from these experiences and whenever I talk to new people.
 I’m always both surprised and touched at how eager people were, from all different walks of life, to ensure that my information was authentic.
 The most important thing for me is to show respect to everybody who so willingly gave me their time and their life stories.

 All these years later, I still approach crime writing in exactly the same way as I did thirty years ago.